Artifacts and Schemas

 - schemas/veritas-marker-benchmark.schema.json

-- schemas/veritas-marker-transcript.schema.json
+- schemas/veritas-marker-session-log.schema.json

 - schemas/veritas-marker-score.schema.json